 Conducting regular programming such as facilitating the Manhattanville ICCP (intercultural competency certificate program) which covers topics such as: intercultural dialogue and conflict, social identity, power, privilege and oppression

 Providing space for students, staff and faculty to come together and dialogue about hot button issues affecting our community.
 The resource center has books, videos, and other learning tools to foster difficult communication

 Bringing dynamic speakers and events to campus as well as creating partnerships with local and national organizations to provide students the opportunity to learn from the best in regards to social justice education and training

-The Center for Inclusion is located in Founder’s Gallery next to the Office of International Student Services, the Sister Mary T. Clark, RSCJ Center for Religion and Social Justice, and the Center for Student Success.
+The Center for Inclusion is located in Founder’s Gallery next to the Office of International Student Services, the Sister Mary T. Clark, RSCJ Center for Religion and Social Justice, and the Peer Mentor Studio.

 The Manhattanville Advancement Program (MAP)

 The Manhattanville Advancement Program (MAP) is a scholarship program that provides educational opportunity and support to economically disadvantaged students.
 The MAP scholarship is a four-year commitment for first semester incoming freshman students.

 Students receive a broad range of services including academic, personal, and career counseling.
 Beyond the traditional academic focus of most scholarship programs, MAP encourages the development of the student as a whole — intellectually, ethically and socially.
 Students are encouraged towards these aims by fostering community service, student leadership development, and goal-oriented self-management.